rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

 10. You have a development project with appropriate IAM roles defined.
 You are creating a production project and want to have the same IAM roles on the new project, using the fewest possible steps.
 What should you do?

-- Use gcloud iam roles copy and specify the production project as the destination project. _**Most Voted**_
+- Use gcloud iam roles copy and specify the production project as the destination project. _**Correct Option**_

 - Use gcloud iam roles copy and specify your organization as the destination organization.